 We operate under a system known as Voluntary Collective Licensing.

 Under voluntary collective licensing, a Collective Rights Organisation issues licences to copy content on behalf of copyright owners who have given their mandate.
-We receive our mandate via The Publishers Licensing Society (PLS) and The Authors Collecting and Licensing Society (ALCS) and other representatives of the copyright owners.
+We receive our mandate via Publishers' Licensing Services (PLS) and The Authors Collecting and Licensing Society (ALCS) and other representatives of the copyright owners.

 As the right of reproduction is an exclusive right, it is natural that collective licensing is set up on this voluntary basis.